david-fernando/noLoopFor/README.md

   ```

   - <h4>With Typscript</h4>
-  Noloopfor can now be used with TypeScript, for this just install the TypeScript declarations with one of the commands below
+  To use it with TypeScript, just install the TypeScript declarations with one of the commands below
   ```javascript
   npm install @types/noloopfor